Firigion/scarpets/README.md

 For once, the [video](https://www.youtube.com/watch?v=Q6GULuQjgxQ&t=1s) is fully up to date with the features.

 # Spawning spheres
+[NOTE: this is deprecated in favour of the built-in overlay app.]

 To use this app, put the .sc file int your scripts folder and run `/script load spawning_spheres`.
 It adds an option to render spawning sphere around a position with one click.
 Right click with a wool block and a double sphere of the corresponding colour will appear.
 Inner sphere shows minimum distance to the player for mobs to spawn.
 Outer ones shows where mobs instantly despawn.
 Right click again to move the sphere, or click with another colour to create a second double sphere.
 Right click with a glass block to delete all renders.

 If for some reason you need a video to see this in action, [here](https://youtu.be/5V6gqe8OHm4) it is.